Miami Condo Renovations: What You Need To Know

 Most Miami condos feature electric stoves and dryers.
 That said, gas stoves are becoming slightly more common in new luxury buildings.
 Our Sweeten contractors do not know of buildings that permit gas dryers.
 If your condo unit does not currently have a washer/dryer in-unit, there’s a 50/50 chance that it’ll be permitted.
 Again, this is up to your management company’s rules.

 Due to the seasonal hurricanes, building codes require impact windows.
 Luckily, this isn’t the responsibility of the individual renovator because windows are typically a building-wide project.

 Lastly, expect the management company to charge you a fee for renovating your condo.
 Just note, these fees are paid in addition to any permit and approval charges.
 These fees aren’t unique to Miami, this is standard in condos across the U.S.

 Now, you should have a sense of what to look out for in your Miami condo renovation.
-All that’s left is to get started!
-Read up on how long it takes for a typical apartment remodel to complete.
+When you’re ready to get started on your kitchen or home remodel, work with Sweeten to renovate with the best general contractors in Miami.